-Bronx Tales: A History of the Borough for Grades 2-6
+Bronx Tales: A History of the Borough For Grades 3 - 6

-Join us to celebrate the Bronx’s 100th birthday as a county!
-Learn about the rich history of the Bronx by exploring maps, photographs, sports, and music.
-Students will investigate this borough’s famous sites, notable residents, transportation and infrastructure, parks, art, and culture.
-Participants will create a map documenting their findings to showcase the history of the Bronx.
+Discover this borough’s famous sites, notable residents, transportation and infrastructure, parks, art and culture.
+Participants will then create a map documenting their findings to showcase the rich history of the Bronx.